Scarlett-Huan-Li/LakeBalaton-Chla/README.md

 ## Citation

-If you use this project or its components in your research, please consider citing the associated publication (details to be added if applicable).
+If you use this project or its components in your research, please consider citing the associated publication.

-*(Placeholder for citation: e.g., Li, H. et al. (Year).
-Title of Paper.
-Journal Name.
-DOI)*
+*Li, H., Somogyi, B., Chen, X., Luo, Z., Blix, K., Wu, S., Duan, Z. and Tóth, V.R.
+(2025) Leveraging Landsat and Google Earth Engine for Long-term Chlorophyll-a Monitoring: a Case Study of Lake Balaton’s water quality .
+Ecological Informatics.*

 ---